sigfriedseldeslachts/sigfried-be/content/migrating-home-assistant-sqlite-to-postgresql.md

 You should now be able to start Home Assistant again and all your data should be migrated.
 You will notice that loading history data is considerably faster than the SQLite database.

 Hopefully this tutorial has helped you migrate your data from SQLite to PostgreSQL.
+Let me know in the comments if you experience any issues!